 The university operates a semester system.
-The first semester runs from September $8^{th}$ to November $28^{th}$ , lasting 12 weeks.
-The second semester starts on January 19st (over 7+5 weeks).
+The first semester runs from September 7th to November 27th, lasting 12 weeks.
+The second semester starts on January 18th and runs (over 7+5 weeks with a two-week break) to 23rd April.
 Thus, there are two twelve-week semesters.

-The M.Sc. lecture courses will comprise five separate taught modules.
+The M.Sc. lecture courses will comprise six separate taught modules.
 They will cover the following areas:

-- (1) Physical Meteorology (Dr Rodrigo Caballero) - (2) Dynamical Meteorology (Prof Ray Bates) - (3) Climate Dynamics (Dr Rodrigo Caballero) - (4) Numerical Weather Prediction (Prof Peter Lynch) - (5) Synoptic Meteorology (Prof Peter Lynch)
+- (1) Physical Meteorology (Dr Rodrigo Caballero) - (2) Dynamical Meteorology (Prof Ray Bates) - (3) Climate Dynamics (Dr Rodrigo Caballero) - (4) Numerical Weather Prediction (Prof Peter Lynch) - (5) Synoptic Meteorology I (Prof Peter Lynch) - (6) Synoptic Meteorology II (Prof Peter Lynch)

-Physical and Dynamical Meteorology will be taught in the first semester and Climate Dynamics and Numerical Weather Prediction in the second.
-Synoptic Meteorology will be taught over the two semesters.
-This is a new module, taught for the first time last year.
+Physical Meteorology, Dynamical Meteorology and Synoptic Meteorology I will be taught in the first semester.
+Climate Dynamics, Numerical Weather Prediction and Synoptic Meteorology II will be taught in the second.